weiping-playnext/Zenject/README.md

     Also note that if a non-MonoBehaviour requests the given type, an exception will be thrown, since there is no current transform in that case.

 1. **FromComponentInHierarchy** - Look up the component within the scene hierarchy associated with the current context, as well as the hierarchy associated with any parent contexts.
+Works similar to `GetComponentInChildren` in that it will return the first matching value found

     ```csharp
     Container.Bind<Foo>().FromComponentInHierarchy();